-Uncertain fate of Iran's jailed dual nationals
+Iran's jailed dual nationals and their uncertain fate

 Kamran Ghaderi (Iran-Austria)

-The CEO of an Austria-based IT management and consulting company, Avanoc, was detained during a business trip to Iran in January 2016.
+The CEO of Austria-based IT management and consulting company Avanoc was detained during a business trip to Iran in January 2016.

 That October, an Iranian prosecutor said Ghaderi had been sentenced to 10 years in prison after being convicted of espionage and co-operating with a hostile state.